Watch our Aviation program overview

 What aviation programs does the University of Waterloo offer?

-The University of Waterloo offers two aviation-focused programs: Geography and Aviation and Science and Aviation.
+The University of Waterloo offers three aviation-focused programs: Geography and Aviation; Science and Aviation; and Geography and Environment Management, Aviation specialization.

 Why pursue an undergraduate degree at the University of Waterloo?